joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/readme.md

 ![Facebook redesign separated into components](./assets/fbInterface.jpg)

 With React, you will be able to organize the code for this kind of application by UI elements (components) in a more maintainable way.
 Each UI element will be its own component.
-Each component will have its own file, allowing for smaller files and better organization.
+Each component will have its own file, allowing for smaller files and better project organization.

 ## Virtual DOM